 Cedar Brook Academy’s Thursday Class program is designed to give all CBA students a chance to gather together to make friends and study, while coming along side and assisting home schooling parents as they work to provide an educational program that strives for excellence.
 All students meet at First Alliance Church in Silver Spring which is centrally located for the Cedar Brook families.
 The Thursday classes are not intended to be a substitute for home instruction – merely as a supplement to what is happening at home.
 These classes are here to offer parents an option; they are not a requirement.
 Costs for classes can be found in the registration information.

 CBA’s elementary program is designed to help students become accustomed to a classroom setting and to build friendships and community with other home schoolers.
 Kindergarteners through 5th graders meet weekly from 10:00 to 12:00 for fun in a lightly academic, highly engaging Christian environment.
-Registration forms can be downloaded in June and mailed into the CBA office.
+Registration forms can be downloaded in March.
+Registration can be completed by email/pay online OR by mailing registration and check in to the CBA office OR by dropping the registration and check into the box at Thursday Classes before the deadline.
 These classes follow the same calendar as the Jr. and Sr. high classes.
 Specific information for these classes goes online under the forms tab in March for the upcoming school year.
 The current years information is found under the classes tab.

 Because these classes run for only 25 weeks and a great deal of material is covered each week, it is critical that students attend each class.
 In case of illness, it is the student’s responsibility to make arrangements with the instructor regarding missed classes or assignments.
 It is highly recommended that those families participating in Thursday classes not plan vacations or days off during the time period for which classes are scheduled.
 Grades will be mailed to the students at the end of each semester as long as tuition and fees are up to date.
 Specific information for the upcoming school year will be posted soon.